Scott Moe: Environment Minister

-Vehicle crash death and apology
+Vehicle crash

-During the 2020 election, the sons of Joanne Balog, who was killed in a 1997 car collision with Moe, revealed that Moe had never apologized to them.
+During the 2020 election, the son of Joanne Balog, who was killed in a 1997 car collision with Moe, revealed that Moe had never apologized to them.
 Steve Balog, who was injured in the crash, claimed that he only learned that Moe was the at-fault driver in the incident when the Premier was asked about the crash by the media during the election campaign, as the police did not disclose his identity at the time of the crash.
 Although Moe had publicly apologized for the crash previously, he declined to speak directly with the Balogs during the election campaign, stating it would be an inappropriate time to do so.
 Steve Balog criticized Moe for "flip-flopping" after he had suggested publicly that he would be reaching out to the Balogs.
 In the midst of this criticism, Moe revealed previously undisclosed stayed charges from a 1994 incident for impaired driving and leaving the scene of a crash or a collision.

 Municipal infringement

-In January 2021 after the executive committee for Regina's City Council adopted an amendment to its sponsorship policy that may have restricted the ability for some energy companies to advertise on City buildings and at City events, Moe released a statement threatening to withhold municipal surcharges from Crown energy companies SaskPower and SaskEnergy if City Council didn't reject the amendment.
+In January 2021, after the executive committee for Regina's City Council adopted an amendment to its sponsorship policy that may have restricted the ability for some energy companies to advertise on City buildings and at City events, Moe released a statement threatening to withhold municipal surcharges from Crown energy companies SaskPower and SaskEnergy if City Council didn't reject the amendment.
 Moe's comments were criticized by Regina city councilors and the Municipalities of Saskatchewan for infringing on the city government's autonomy.
 The debate spurred significant backlash from the oil and gas industry lobby, and Council ultimately voted unanimously against the amendment.